Category Archives: Museen

 Characteristics

-The planned permanent exhibition will focus on the development of children's literature since 1945.
-It will include picture books, children's books, books for young people, non-fiction books for children and school books.
-A special focus will be on children's literature in the GDR from 1949 to 1989.
-Special exhibitions will be devoted to children's book authors, literary themes and objects from children's everyday lives.
-The exhibition is to be redesigned regularly, for example to show newly acquired exhibits.
+The planned permanent exhibition focusses on the development of children's literature since 1945.
+The collection includes picture books, children's books, books for young people, children's non-fiction books and school books.
+Special emphasis is placed on children's literature from the German Democratic Republic from 1949 to 1989, as well as special exhibitions on children's authors, literary themes and objects from children's everyday lives.
+The exhibition is designed in such a way that it is regularly reorganised, for example to present newly acquired exhibits.

 Gallery